-amounts, and the need for rebates or temporary fee reductions to rightsize organizational reserves, the Board prioritized the identification of alternative fee approaches that would better mitigate the impact of the inevitable, year-to-year fluctuations in activity in the municipal securities market.
+mitigate the impact of the inevitable, year-to-year fluctuations in activity in the municipal securities market and, as a result, provide more certainty to regulated entities.

 After considering alternatives, the Board first determined that the Municipal Advisor Professional Fee and the current set of Market Activity Fees - i.e., Underwriting Fees, Transaction Fees, and Trade Count Fees - remain the most reasonable and practical mechanisms for assessing fees on regulated entities and so should not be replaced with alternative fee mechanisms.
-The Board came to this determination primarily because it continues to believe that the respective mechanisms for assessing the Municipal Advisor Professional Fee and the Market Activity Fees remain superior to potential alternatives - some of which may require significantly more burdensome firm reporting to achieve comparatively greater precision in the alignment of the total amount of the fees assessed on a given firm with such firm's total regulated activities;38 and, therefore, these fee mechanisms remain the best option among alternatives to ensure that the amount of the Municipal Advisor Professional Fees and Market Activity Fees paid by a given firm is both (i) appropriately balanced to the burdens and benefits of the MSRB's regulatory and transparency activities, and also (ii) generally proportional to the differing resources devoted to the regulation of firms with different business models and differing degrees of complexity.39
+The Board came to this determination primarily because it continues to believe that the respective mechanisms for assessing the Municipal Advisor Professional Fee and the Market Activity Fees remain superior to potential alternatives - some of which may require establishing significantly more burdensome recordkeeping and reporting requirements to achieve comparatively greater precision in the alignment of the total amount of the fees assessed on a given firm with such firm's total regulated activities;43 and, therefore, these fee mechanisms remain the best option among alternatives to ensure that the amount of the Municipal Advisor Professional Fees and Market Activity Fees paid by a given firm is both (i) appropriately balanced to the burdens and benefits of the MSRB's regulatory and transparency activities, and also (ii) generally proportional to the differing resources devoted to the regulation of firms with different business models and differing degrees of complexity.44 These existing fee methods also

-38 See also related discussion infra under "Self-Regulatory Organization's Statement on Burden on Competition - Baseline and Reasonable Alternative Approaches."
+43 See also related discussion infra under "Self-Regulatory Organization's Statement on Burden on Competition - Baseline and Reasonable Alternative Approaches."

-39 The Board considers the distribution of its fees among regulated entities of differing sizes, complexities, and business models and strives for proportionality in the distribution of fees as much as feasible within the broader set of considerations described in the MSRB Funding Policy.
-See, e.g., related discussion supra under "Board Review of the Current Fee Structure - Maintaining a Fair and Equitable Balance of Fees" and Exhibit 3, "Chart 14 - Distribution of Registrants by Range of Total Fees Assessed Under Current

-These existing fee methods also have the advantage of being established mechanisms for assessing fees on regulated entities; and, in this regard, the Board believes that maintaining this current set of fee methods is more advantageous than other alternatives because firms already understand and have embedded such assessments into their business operations.
+44 The Board considers the distribution of its fees among regulated entities of differing sizes, complexities, and business models and strives for proportionality in the distribution of fees as much as feasible within the broader set of considerations described in its funding policy.
+See, e.g., related discussion supra under "Board Review of the Current Fee Structure - Maintaining a Fair and Equitable Balance of Fees" and Exhibit 3(a), "Chart 14 - Distribution of Registrants by Range of Total Fees Assessed Under Current Fee Structure Compared to Projected Distribution Under the Rate Card Model (Exclusive of Late Fees and Examination Fees)."
+See also Release No. 34-87075 (Sep.
+24, 2019), 84 have the advantage of being established mechanisms for assessing fees on regulated entities; and, in this regard, the Board believes that maintaining this current set of fee methods is more advantageous than other alternatives because firms already understand and have embedded such assessments into their business operations.